holchan/AutomaLarWEB/.roo/cognee/README.md

 Our North Star is **Provable Truth**.
 This means the system will **never** create a [**`Relationship`**](#2.4.1-The-Relationship-Model) between two code entities that it cannot prove with a high degree of certainty based on the evidence it has gathered.
 An unresolved [**`PendingLink`**](#2.2.4-The-Asynchronous-State-Machine) is infinitely better than an incorrect one.
 This principle informs every component, from the [**Parsers**](#3.1-Component-A-The-Parsers) to the [**Linking Engine**](#3.5-Component-E-The-Graph-Enhancement-Engine), ensuring that the final knowledge graph is a reliable source of ground truth about the codebase.
 We have explicitly rejected fragile heuristics, external configuration files, and any process that requires a developer to be an expert on our system's internals.

----

 ## <a id="1.2-System-Wide-Benefits-&-Guarantees"></a>1.2 System-Wide Benefits & Guarantees

-This architecture is not just a theoretical design; it provides a clear set of guarantees that define its behavior and value in a real-world, production environment.

 ### <a id="1.2.1-Reliability-Guarantees"></a>1.2.1 Reliability Guarantees (The "It Won't Lie")